Bience Gawanas: Early beginnings

 In July 2003 Gawanas was elected by the African Heads of State as Commissioner of Social Affairs for the African Union Commission, based in Addis Ababa, Ethiopia.
-She has been seeking to increase the profile of social development issues on the continental agenda.
+In that capacity, she sought to increase the profile of social development issues on the continental agenda.
 She was elected for two terms, in 2003 and 2008, and after completing her second term in October 2012, she returned to Namibia where she became Special Advisor to the Minister of Health and Social Services.

+In addition to her government work, Gawanas served on the High-Level Task Force for the International Conference on Population and Development – co-chaired by Joaquim Chissano and Tarja Halonen – from 2012 to 2014.
+She was also part of the UNAIDS Global Task Team on Improving AIDS Coordination Among Multilateral Institutions and International Donors; the Task Force for Scaling-Up of Education and Training of Health Workers; the Global Commission on HIV and the Law; the Commission on Accountability and Information on Women’s and Children’s Health; the Global Steering Committee on Universal Access; the Commission on Accountability and Information on Women and Children’s Health; and the Lancet-University of Oslo Commission on Global Governance for Health.

+Career at the United Nations

 In January 2018 Gawanas was appointed Special Adviser on Africa for the United Nations by UN Secretary‑General António Guterres.
-She serves at the level of Under-Secretary-General.
+She served at the level of Under-Secretary-General.

+University of Warwick

-In May 2020, Gawanas was selected to serve on the first Board of Trustees of the International Planned Parenthood Federation (IPPF) following their governance reform.
+In October 2024, Gawanas was appointed as the chancellor of the University of Warwick in the United Kingdom (UK).